Dead Horse (band)

-Dead Horse was a thrash metal band from Houston, Texas, which was active in the 1980s and 1990s and again during the 2010s.
-They have also been described as death metal and crossover thrash.
-Dead Horse also incorporated elements of country music and Texas culture that can be heard on songs such as "Hank" from Horsecore and "Chiggers" from Feed Me.
+Dead Horse is an American thrash metal band from Houston, Texas, which was initially active from 1987 to 1997; they were first reunited from 2011 to 2019 and announced their second reunion in 2025.
+The music of Dead Horse been described as death metal and crossover thrash.
+They also incorporated elements of country music and Texas culture that can be heard on songs such as "Hank" from Horsecore and "Chiggers" from Feed Me.

 History

 Initial career (1987–1997)

 The band's first release titled Horsecore: An Unrelated Story That's Time Consuming was released independently in 1989 while a nationally distributed LP Peaceful Death and Pretty Flowers was released in 1991 through the independent record label Big Chief and distributed by Metal Blade under its parent Warner Bros.
 Records.
 Dead Horse released the self-financed EP Feed Me in 1993 which was intended as a demo for Interscope Records but failed to garner any major label interest.
-It was about that time that lead vocalist/guitarist Michael Haaga left the group to pursue other interests and Dead Horse replaced Haaga with Austin musician Scott Sevall (ex Force Fed) and rerecorded a new demo BOIL receiving positive review in Metal Maniacs in later 1995.
+It was about that time that lead vocalist/guitarist Michael Haaga left the group to pursue other interests and Dead Horse replaced Haaga with Austin musician Scott Sevall (ex-Force Fed) and rerecorded a new demo BOIL receiving positive review in Metal Maniacs in later 1995.
 Later in 1996, Dead Horse recorded the EP BOIL(ing) with Tim Gerron and released it on Beermoment Music through Sound Virus Records.